Tingting Cojuangco

-Margarita "Tingting" de los Reyes Cojuangco (born Margarita Manzano de los Reyes on April 29, 1944) is a Filipina politician, philanthropist and socialite.
-She was the former Chairman of the Kabalikat ng Malayang Pilipino (Kampi) party and a member of the Council of Philippine Affairs (COPA).
-She is a columnist in The Philippine Star, and was a candidate for a seat in the Senate in the 2013 Philippine Senate Election.
+Margarita "Tingting" Manzano de los Reyes Cojuangco (born Margarita Manzano de los Reyes on April 29, 1944) is a Filipina politician, philanthropist and socialite.
+She was the former chairman of the Kabalikat ng Malayang Pilipino (Kampi) party and a member of the Council of Philippine Affairs (COPA).
+She was a candidate for a seat in the Senate in the 2013 Philippine Senate Election.
 Cojuangco lost in the election.
-She is the aunt of the late former Philippine President Benigno Aquino III.
+She is the aunt of former Philippine President Benigno Aquino III.